Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 featured_image: _images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_48-MK2-EXT-packing-layout.jpg
 ---

-Congratulations on getting your LongMill MK2 48” extension kit!
-In just a few steps, you’ll soon have a much larger CNC with 56% more cutting area than before, as well as the ability to pass full width 4’ sheets of material through.
+Congratulations on getting your LongMill MK2 48" extension kit!
+In just a few steps, you'll soon have a much larger CNC with 56% more cutting area than before, as well as the ability to pass full width 4' sheets of material through.

 The assembly instructions are available both online and as a PDF that you can download by clicking on the link below: